ConsolidateGless/Rocket.Chat.ReactNative/README_CONSOLIDATE.md

 ❗️**BUT BE SURE NOT TO COMMIT THE PASSWORD IN PLAIN TEXT!** ❗️

-Okay, enough capsing around, lets head to [building your release APK locally](#building).
+Okay, enough capsing around, lets head to [building your release .apk locally](#building).

 #### Building
-If you have setup the Signing stuff, you can build your release .APK with
+If you have setup the Signing stuff, you can build your release .apk with
 ```bash
 npm run android-build-release
 ```